airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 # Google Sheets

-This page guides you through the process of setting up the Google Sheets source connector.
+This page contains the setup guide and reference information for the Google Sheets source connector.

 :::info
 The Google Sheets source connector pulls data from a single Google Sheets spreadsheet.
 To replicate multiple spreadsheets, set up multiple Google Sheets source connectors in your Airbyte instance.